Kanchenjunga Expedition

 • ❌ International flight tickets to and from your home country

-• ❌ Nepal entry visa fee — obtainable on arrival at Tribhuvan International Airport
+• ❌ Nepal entry visa fee — obtainable on arrival at Kathmandu Tribhuvan International Airport

-• ❌ Personal satellite messenger device such as Garmin inReach or a similar device.
+• ❌ Personal satellite messenger device (Garmin inReach or similar)

-• ❌ Summit bonus: USD 2,000 per Climbing Sherpa and USD 500 for kitchen helpers — paid in cash at Base Camp after a successful ascent
+• ❌ Summit bonus: USD 2,000 per Climbing Sherpa and USD 500 for kitchen helpers — to be paid in cash at Base Camp after a successful ascent

 • ❌ Tips for trek guides and porters